Yue-ZHAO/IA-Downloader/README.md

-This code is used for downloading all versions of pages based on URL.
+This is the 2nd program of sigir2015 for downloading all versions of pages based on URLs extracted by CluewebURLReader.

-To Claudia: Please use the data urls_clueweb12_2.
-If there is something wrong, please copy the error log to me.
-Thanks.

 --Usage--